Suovetaurilia: Parallels

 Some religious rites similar to the Roman suovetaurilia were practiced by a few other Indo-European peoples, from Iberia to India.
 The Cabeço das Fráguas inscript (found in Portugal) describes a threefold sacrifice practiced by the Lusitanians, devoting a sheep, a pig and a bull to what may have been local gods.
-In the Indian Sautramani, a ram, a bull and a goat were sacrificed to Indra Sutraman; in Iran ten thousand sheep, a thousand cattle and a hundred stallions were dedicated to Ardvi Sura Anahita.
+In the Indian Sautramani ritual, a ram, a bull and a goat were sacrificed to Saraswati, Indra, and the Asvins respectively.
+The name of the Sautramani derives from the title Sutrāman ("good-protector"), an epithet applied to the war god Indra, which parallels the prominence of the war god Mars in the Roman rite.
+In Iran ten thousand sheep, a thousand cattle and a hundred stallions were dedicated to Ardvi Sura Anahita.
 Similar to the above rituals is the Greek trittoíai, the oldest known being described in the Odyssey and dedicated to Poseidon.
 The philosopher and historian Plutarch related in the Lives Of The Noble Greeks And Romans a story from the life of Pyrrhus about the sacrifice of a ram, a pig and a bull.
 The Umbrian Iguvine Tables also describe a sacrificial ritual related to the aforementioned rites.